airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

     "seriesDimensions": ["CURRENCY"]

-We can now find the CURRENCY component in the collection of components available below the structure field available in the metadata object:
+We can now find the CURRENCY component in the collection of components available below the structure field:

     "CURRENCY": {
         "id": "CURRENCY",